-The five research centers inside the Gatton College of Business and Economics provide insight and analysis of key topics critical to the business community, from economic analysis to business development and entrepreneurship to poverty issues and more.
+The research centers inside the Gatton College of Business and Economics provide insight and analysis of key topics critical to the business community, from economic analysis to business development and entrepreneurship to poverty issues and more.

 Center for Business & Economic Research (CBER)